-I want to discuss an issue that’s been looming increasingly large for me as of late.
-It presents, I think, an incredibly thorny problem, and I’d like to workshop some possible solutions or constructive approaches.
+I want to discuss an issue that’s been looming increasingly ominously for me of late.
+It presents, I think, an incredibly thorny ethical problem, and I’d like to workshop some possible solutions or constructive approaches.

-I’ll be looking at the issue here through the lens of consequentialism.
-Other moral theories undoubtedly have unique takes on it, but my metaethics and metaphysics have lead me pretty decisively to the view that any moral properties deserving of realist countenance must be, first and foremost, properties of states of the world and properties of actions or persons only in a derivative sense.
-I’ll lay all this out in argument form in a future post.
+I’ll be looking at the issue here through the lens of consequentialism, the view that the goodness or badness of an action depends principally upon the consequences that result from that action.
+Other moral theories, like deontology or virtue ethics, undoubtedly have unique takes on the matter, but my metaethics and metaphysics have led me pretty decisively to the view that any moral properties deserving of realist countenance must be, first and foremost, properties of states of the world and properties of actions or persons only in a derivative sense.

-For now, though, let me throw a few scenarios at you:
+To begin, let me lob a few scenarios at you:

 (1).
 A man at a zoo, ignoring all posted warnings, scales a fence and enters the lions’ enclosure.
 He is attacked and killed.
 Who between the man and the lion bears greater responsibility for the man’s death?

 (2).
-A mentally ill man with tendencies toward violence is denied insurance coverage (for legally sound reasons) for medications he would otherwise be unable to afford, which are necessary to keep his symptoms under control.
-Unmedicated, he eventually kills someone.
+A mentally ill man with tendencies toward violence is (legally) denied insurance coverage for medications he would otherwise be unable to afford and which are necessary to keep his symptoms under control.
+Unmedicated, he has psychotic episode and kills someone.
 Who is to blame?

 (3).
 A small cult is publicly satirized and shamed.
-Indignant, its members retaliate and an innocent bystander to the whole affair is killed.
+Indignant, its members retaliate and an innocent bystander is killed in the ensuing fracas.
 On whose hands is the bystander’s blood?

-It’s tempting to seek to answer this question by appealing to juridical notions of culpability.
+It’s tempting to seek to answer this by appealing to juridical notions of culpability.
 We want to know whether the proximate cause of a bad consequence was of sound mind at the time the action in question was taken, whether that person was capable of understanding that the action was wrong, and so forth.
 These are important considerations, but they don’t, I think, comprise all the relevant moving parts.
-Before we dig any deeper, though, we need to do a bit of terminological housekeeping.
+Before we dig any deeper, though, a bit of terminological housekeeping is required.